MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-entity-lookup.md

 Data in one table often relates to data in another table.
 For example, you might have a **Teachers** table and a **Class** table, and the **Class** table might have a lookup relation to the **Teachers** table to show which teacher teaches the class.
 You can use a lookup column to show data from the **Teachers** table.
 This is commonly referred to as a lookup column.

 ## Define a relationship
-You can create several types of relationships from one table to another (or between an table and itself).
+You can create several types of relationships from one table to another (or between a table and itself).
 Each table can have a relationship with more than one table, and each table can have more than one relationship to another table.
 Some common relationship types are:

 * **Many-to-one** - In this type of relationship, each row in table A can match more than one row in table B, but each row in table B can match only one row in table A. For example, a class has a single classroom.
 This is the most common type of relationship and is shown in the column list as a **Lookup column**
 * **One-to-many** - In this type of relationship, each row in table B can match more than one row in table A, but each row in table A can match only one row in table B. For example, a single teacher, teaches many classes.